 Roxanna Walitzki is an innovative performance artist whose musical dedication, eye for beauty, and unique aesthetic infuses her work with vibrancy and individuality.
 Walitzki integrates experimental elements from electronic music and sound-design into her arrangements of classical songs, producing a delicate, interesting, and edgy world of imagined sound to match her uniquely ethereal aesthetic.

 Roxanna's wide repertoire encompasses Baroque and Classical opera, where she specializes in travesty roles, German, French, and Russian songs, as well as Contemporary Classical Music.
-Recently, she has been seen in recital at such venues as the Chapel Performance Space at the Good Shepherd Center, Smith Tower, Roq La Rue Gallery, the Bemis Arts Building, and the Seattle Art Museum PACCAR Sculpture Garden, as well as with Seattle’s Opera on Tap and Vespertine Opera Theater.
+Recently, she has been seen in recital at such venues as the Chapel Performance Space at the Good Shepherd Center (with Typonexus Productions), Out of Sight 2017, Smith Tower, Roq La Rue Gallery, the Bemis Arts Building, the Seattle Art Museum PACCAR Sculpture Garden, as well as with Seattle’s Opera on Tap and Vespertine Opera Theater.